fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>URL is the fetch link for the artifact output of the last Bucket sync.</p>
+<p>URL is the dynamic fetch link for the latest Artifact.
+It is provided on a &ldquo;best effort&rdquo; basis, and using the precise BucketStatus.Artifact data is recommended.</p>
 </td>
 </tr>
 <tr>